palixir/wobe/packages/wobe-documentation/doc/ecosystem/hooks/upload-directory.md

 ## Options

 -   `directory` (string) : The directory path from which to serve files.
 This path should be relative to your project's root directory or an absolute path.
+-   `isAuthorized` (boolean) : A boolean value indicating whether the hook should check if the request is authorized.
+If set to `true`, the hook will be authorized to serve files, otherwise, it will be unauthorized.
+The default value is `true`.
+Usefull for example to allow access files only in development mode (with for example S3 storage on production).

 ## Usage